-Oatmeal Cake is an incredibly moist vintage cake that is covered in a sweet, buttery crunchy topping.
+Oatmeal Cake is an incredibly moist cake that is covered in a sweet, buttery crunchy topping.
 It is out of this world delicious!

 The addition of oatmeal to a cake may sound strange, but let me tell you that it makes it incredibly moist.
 It’s not dry oats that you are adding.
 It’s actual cooked oatmeal.
 Who knew?